Child Protection

 It is natural for tamariki to express their sexuality and their interest in the differences between the genders through their behaviour.
 How they do this depends on their stage of development.
 It is important to understand the difference between normal sexual behaviour and behaviour outside the expected range in each age group.

-Many children come across porn now, whether it’s by accident, a friend has shown them, or because they’re curious.
-Porn is easier to find than avoid.
+Many children come across porn and online sexual images now, whether it’s by accident, a friend has shown them, or because they’re curious.
+Sexual content is now featured across many mainstream social media platforms and often easier to find than avoid.
 Over a quarter of children have seen porn by age 12.
-Having simple and age-appropriate conversations around porn with children is a great way to help protect and prepare them to navigate their online world.
+Having simple and age-appropriate conversations around porn and online sexual content with children is a great way to help protect and prepare them to navigate their online world.

-The online world is changing rapidly, and chances are most teenagers will see, or have seen, pornography (porn).
+The online world is changing rapidly, and chances are most teenagers will see, or have seen, pornography (porn) either on porn sites or across mainstream social media platforms.
 Talking about porn can feel awkward at first, but young people tell us that they want, and need, better porn conversations and support from adults.

-Talking with your tamariki about sex can be difficult but it is important.
+Talking with your child about sex can be difficult but it's important.
 If you want to be involved in shaping your child's ideas and attitudes about sex, start these conversations early.

 Some parents worry that a sore red bottom may be caused by sexual abuse.
 Although that is a possibility, it is not the usual reason and there are lots of other things that are much more likely causes of a sore red bottom.